Vidaringa/houce_price_advanced_reg/data_prep.md

 # EDA

-I’ll start by exploring the data visually The first thing I do is to look at the distribution of numeric variables.
+I’ll start by exploring the data visually.
+The first thing I do is to look at the distribution of numeric variables.
 As can be seen in the plot several of the numerical variables are categorical.
 For those variables I’ll probably create full set of dummy variables and remove